 Certificate in Quantitative Modeling - the Wharton School, Univ. of Pennsylvania

 Lived and worked in three continents: Europe, Africa, North America.
 At ease in different cultures and work environments.
 Multicultural and multilingual: five fluent languages including English and Spanish, plus a rudimentary knowledge of Latin and French.
 Led and managed multiethnic and multinational interdisciplinary teams across countries.
-Currently assistant professor of practice at Texas A&M University’s Mays Business School.
+Currently associate professor of practice in finance at Babson College.
 Keen volunteer and mentor: decades of active involvement with NGOs in projects for the less fortunate; decades experience mentoring students and young professionals.

 Accumulated international management experience in diverse industry sectors during a 25+ years professional career: business and management consulting, finance, economic development, executive business education, media, nonprofits, technology.
 Responsibilities included: business development; financial, market and industry analysis; business analysis; data deployment; strategy; marketing; corporate relations; research; stakeholder engagement; customer service; organizational change.
 Led and managed small and large multinational teams, at various times across different countries.
 Galvanized the team members’ different individual talents, personalities and perspectives, while enthusiastically directing these towards a shared set of objectives.
 In consequence, the teams stood out and were acknowledged for their harmony and strength of will.
 Mentored and developed young managers who have themselves gone on to chart successful professional trajectories of their own.